 For purposes of these comments, we find it helpful to re-state the purpose of decoupling.
 It is to enable the Companies to collect and retain its authorized revenue, as established by the Council -- no more, no less – even if customer usage or the number of customers increases or declines between rate cases.

-The ENO proposal recommends implementing decoupling in concert with a new FRP in the next rate case (according to the Companies’ Proposal, expected in 2018).
-We do not object to this concept.
-We also would not object if the Council deemed it reasonable prior to 2018 to undertake a new rate case, implement a new FRP, or implement an adjustment to current rates under the formulas set forth in the 2008 FRP.
+The Companies’ Proposal recommends implementing decoupling in concert with a new FRP in the next rate case, which, according to the Companies’ Proposal, is expected in 2018.
+We do not object to the concept of implementing decoupling at the time of a new rate case.
+However, we also would not object if the Council deemed it reasonable to undertake a new rate case prior to 2018. .

-Key elements of the decoupling mechanism will be implemented along with the FRP.
-Specifically, the periodic adjustment in the 2008 FRP is similar to the periodic adjustment contemplated in a decoupling mechanism.
-We recommend the FRP with decoupling include the following elements:
+The Companies’ Proposal refers to the FRP separately from the decoupling mechanism.
+This is a source of confusion, because a Formula Rate Plan is considered a partial decoupling mechanism.
+For example, the periodic adjustment in the 2008 FRP is similar to the periodic adjustment contemplated in a decoupling mechanism.
+We suggest discussing either an FRP or a full decoupling mechanism, not both, because it would not make sense to implement two different decoupling mechanisms simultaneously.

+We recommend the Council adopt the following terms to implement decoupling:

-The FRP with decoupling will establish total authorized revenue requirement for the Companies, including recovery of all fixed costs plus a rate of return, to be defined in the Council’s discretion.
-Certain variable costs may be included in the total authorized revenue or included in riders, such as a fuel cost rider, in the judgement of the Council.
+The Council will establish total authorized revenue requirement for the Companies, including recovery of all fixed costs plus a rate of return, to be defined in the Council’s discretion.
+The Council will determine how the Companies will recover variable costs, which may be included in the total authorized revenue or included in riders, such as a fuel cost rider.

-The FRP with decoupling will define a periodic true-up (or adjustment) function, by which rates in the subsequent period are adjusted so that the total authorized revenue requirement is collected by the Companies – any shortfall in one period is recovered in the subsequent period, and any over-earning in one period is returned in the subsequent period, by means of a rate adjustment.
-The FRP will define a formula to adjust rates in subsequent period as compared to a baseline year (or test year).
+The Council will define a periodic true-up (or adjustment) function, by which rates in the subsequent period are adjusted so that the total authorized revenue requirement is collected by the Companies – any shortfall in one period is recovered in the subsequent period, and any over-earning in one period is returned in the subsequent period, by means of a rate adjustment.
+The formula to adjust rates in subsequent period as compared to a baseline year (or test year).

-The FRP with decoupling will not contain a “dead band” or “over/under” range of any amount greater than an amount that is de minimis.
+The formula for the adjustment to assure the Companies’ collect exactly the total authorized revenue will not contain any “dead band” or “upper/lower” band range of any amount greater than an amount that is de minimis.

 There is no “lost contribution to fixed costs” or other mechanism to provide the Companies with additional revenues due to declines in usage, whether such declines are due to energy efficiency efforts of the Companies, energy efficiency due to building codes, greater efficiency of appliances, or any other reason.

-(e) To accomplish the goals of decoupling, the FRP with decoupling must be designed to assure the company collects its total authorized revenues, no more, no less.
+To accomplish the goals of decoupling, the FRP with decoupling must be designed to assure the company collects its total authorized revenues, no more, no less.
 The adjustment will assure the Companies receive the total authorized revenue requirement, whether usage declines or increases between rate cases.

+In addition to total authorized revenue for the Companies, the Council may authorize additional revenue the Companies may collect as incentives for the Companies to meet or exceed certain goals specified by the Council, such as energy efficiency targets, reliability standards, grid hardening, renewable energy targets, low-income housing benefit, etc.